pascomnet/documentation/site/content/release-notes/pascomClient/_index.en.md

 ## Known Issues

 {{% notice issues%}}
-These following issues are known to us and we are already working on solutions.
+The following issues are known to us and we are already working on solutions.
 {{% / notice%}}

 * [CL-1165] Outlook support is unstable on some systems and can cause the pascom client to crash